moses-palmer/truepy/README.rst

   ``truepy.License.load``.
 - To save a license to a file or stream, use the method ``truepy.License.store``.
-- To verify the siganture of a license, use the method ``truepy.License.verify``.
+- To verify the signature of a license, use the method ``truepy.License.verify``.
 - To read license information, use the ``truepy.License.license_data`` attribute; this is of the type ``truepy.LicenseData``.